I rode my bike to another timezone

 Also: I had a huge burger after I got here since Lori says it helps muscles recover.
 It had plantains on it, which was weird but good, and I also was compelled to order the salad rather than fries?
 I guess the body craves what it has been missing!

 I also intend to finally purchase a high-viz vest to wear over my clothes while I am here, after more than one comment about my less-than-attention-grabbing-clothing (mostly grey/black), from motorists I catch up to who stop to talk with me (e.g. at rest stops, and the camp hosts from a few nights ago had passed me on the road before I arrived).
-The next week is the most remote (fewest towns), so I think it'll serve me particularly well for the coming days.
-Also serving me well: with a restock on freeze dried meals since that's about my level of camp cooking.
+The next week is the most remote so far (fewest towns), so I think it'll serve me particularly well for the coming days.
+Also serving me well: time to restock on freeze dried meals since that's about my level of camp cooking.
 However, I would like to pat myself on the back for making regular mac and cheese on the camp stove the other night, and adding (shelf-stable packaged) chicken and dehydrated cherry tomatoes which made the otherwise lackluster (no dairy to mix in) satisfying and tasty.
-Lori's dehydrated tomatoes were definitely the stars of this show!
+Lori's dehydrated tomatoes were definitely the stars of this show and along with fajita seasoning were by far my most used "make this taste better!" ingredients on this entire trip!

 I failed to post this entry on friday or saturday, so here it is sunday and I am finally posting this.
 Today's mission is to export more videos from my backlog; I'll probably make a separate page for those and mention it in my next post.
 However, in the past 2 days I: